Travel Guide Customize Your Trip

 • Apple field communities lie downhill from Muktinath, the pilgrimage destination.

-• From Muktinath to Kagbeni, the dry weather and desert-like scenery are amazing to view.
+• From Muktinath to Kagbeni, the dry weather and desert-like scenery are amazing.

 • Walking across the Kaligandaki Valley and the deepest gorge in the world